-on Riemannian space-time with metric tensor $g_{ab}$.
-This expression is amenable to quantization because it can be written in Hamiltonian form such that velocity components ${\rm d}x^a/{\rm d}\tau$ are replaced by momenta $p_a=mg_{ab}\dot{x}^b$ with the particle mass $m$.
-It can then be shown that the geodesic equation is equivalent to Hamilton's equations obtained from the Hamiltonian
+and Hamilton’s equations derived from \(H\) are equivalent to the geodesic equation.
+The additive constant is required for consistency with the mass-shell constraint $H=0$, which in flat space-time reproduces the well-known energy-momentum relation $E^2/c^2=|\vec{p}|^2+m^2c^2$.

-Here, a constant term has been added in order to implement the mass-shell condition from the constraint $H(x^a,p^a)=0$: If the metric is Minkowskian, we obtain the well-known $E^2/c^2=|\vec{p}|^2+m^2c^2$ from the constraint that $H$ is zero.
-Unlike in non-relativistic mechanics, the Hamiltonian $H$ therefore vanishes and does not equal the energy of the particle, which is instead given by $E/c=p^0=g^{0a}p_a$.
+Unlike in non-relativistic mechanics, the Hamiltonian $H$ vanishes on physical trajectories and does not represent the energy of the particle, which is instead given by $E/c=p^0=g^{0a}p_a$.
 The Hamiltonian vanishes because there is no absolute time coordinate in relativity.
-The description can be extended to light rays by using the Hamiltonian $H=g^{ab}p_ap_b/(2\hbar)$.

-The Hamiltonian (\ref{H}) encapsulates the dual role of energy-momentum in relativity theory: It generates time evolution through Hamilton's equations, and it determines how the energy content of a moving object affects motion and the progress of time in a gravitational field.
-The Hamiltonian formulation makes it possible to extend this dual role to a quantum treatment without requiring further assumptions about how gravity might couple to a wave function or density matrix: The classical Hamiltonian can directly be replaced with the expectation value $\langle\hat{H}\rangle$ in a suitable state.
-The state itself is subject to evolution, and it is important to keep track of such changes along a geodesic.
+In the Hamiltonian formulation of relativistic particle dynamics, the Hamiltonian acts both as (i) the generator of evolution (via Hamilton's equations) and (ii) a constraint that determines how the system’s energy content governs the progression of time along its worldline.
+This dual role can be extended to the quantum domain without additional assumptions about how gravity might couple to a wave function or density matrix: the classical Hamiltonian is replaced directly with its expectation value $\langle\hat{H}\rangle$ in a suitable state.

+Since the state itself is subject to evolution, it is important to keep track of such changes along a geodesic.
 The same evolution also experiences time dilation as the quantum object moves along its geodesic.
 Because these two effects are interrelated, it is impossible to split the calculation in two, a quantum one for the wave function or density matrix with respect to (proper) time, and a classical one for the geodesic and time dilation in a curved manifold.
 Even if we do not change the space-time geometry, considering the quantum object as a test particle, there is a subtle back-reaction effect because the changing energy expectation value of an evolving state affects the dilation of time with respect to which it is evolving.